bhattumang7/bhattumang7/_posts/2020-06-07-ProcMon-and-FileAccess.md

 ![Run-time error ‘76’ Path Not found](../assets/blog_pictures/2020-06-07-ProcMon-and-FileAccess/Post_ProcMon_app_error.jpg)

 Diagnosing this type of problem in a large application with millions of lines of is pretty hard.
-In a production environment without looking at the code, finding the file which is being accessed by application is pretty hard.
+In a production environment without looking at the code, finding the file that the application is trying to access is pretty hard.
 The first tool that I try when looking at a problem like this is [ProcMon](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) from Sysinternals.

 The first thing I do after launching ProcMon is to disable event capturing by pressing "Ctrl+E" (by default even capturing enabled once we launch ProcMon).